-- Undergraduate degree or diploma from a recognized university, institute or college, OR, - Significant relevant industry experience to be evaluated through the selection process. - All applicants must demonstrate English Language Proficiency prior to admission, including students educated in Canada.
+- Undergraduate degree or diploma from a recognized university, institute or college. - All applicants must demonstrate English Language Proficiency prior to admission, including students educated in Canada.

-Due to the tight integration of courses in the Technology Infrastructure Management (TIM) program, credit for Prior Learning is not available.
+Due to the tight integration of courses in the Technology Infrastructure Analyst program, credit for Prior Learning is not available.